khm/DWF-Documentation/README.md

 DNA policy is simple: Ask us.
 In general to become a DNA you either need to be finding vulns that needs DWF identifiers, or have people reporting vulns to you that need identifier (e.g. as a vendor or vulnerability coordinator).

-## DWF Management Board
+## DWF Project  Management Board

 The DWF Management board consists of 5 people and is largely designed to provide a tie breaking mechanism for difficult decisions.

-The board currently consists of Kurt Seifried, Larry Cashdollar, Zachary Wikholm and two other board members that currently wish to remain anonymous.
+or more information please see https://github.com/distributedweaknessfiling/DWF-Documentation/blob/master/General-Information.md

 ## Other questions / concerns / problems